NullMode/HealthSync/README.md

 ## Setup and Config

+When running the script for the first time two files will be generated in the root of the project:

+- `health.ini`
+- `spreadsheet_map.json`

+You will be required to make changes to both of these files - more information on this below.

+### General

+Within `health.ini` you will need to provide the following information:

+start_date=2025-01-13
+start_week=1
+timezone=Europe/London

 ### Spreadsheet Map Template

 Running the script for the first time will generate a `spreadsheet_map.json` file for your review.
 This file is used to map the data from the various sources to the columns in the spreadsheet.